-2. You may shut the fan OFF using the variable speed control knob located on the left side of the fan assembly.
+2. Turn the fan on or off with the variable speed control located on the left side of the fan assembly below the bottom louvre.
+The switch settings are Off, High and adjustable down to Low.

 Section 4.0 Maintenance